-Self-monitoring of BP leads to clinically significant BP reductions in patients with hypertension related co-morbidity and can recommended as part of a wider management plan in routine clinical practice.
-Some limited evidence suggests that patients with stroke and/or obesity should be targeted for self-monitoring interventions that are combined with systematic medication titration, pharmacist support, education or lifestyle to maximise the likelihood of blood pressure control at follow-up.
+Self-monitoring of BP leads to clinically significant BP reductions in patients with hypertension-related co-morbidity and can recommended as part of a wider management plan in routine clinical practice.
+Some limited evidence suggests that patients with stroke and/or obesity should be targeted for selfmonitoring interventions that are combined with systematic medication titration, pharmacist support, education, or lifestyle to maximize the likelihood of BP control at follow-up.